stephenluong/Username-Password-Authentication/README.md

-# Username-Password-Authentication
-CPSC1012 Advanced Portfolio – Fall 2018 Term
+# CPSC1012 Advanced Portfolio – Fall 2018 Term

-# Username & Password Verifier
+# Username & Password Authentication

 This is username and password verifier written in ``C#`` with object oriented programming.
 It helps system administrators while creating user accounts.
 The userAccount Class contains: